roximity/ROXIMITYSDKStarterKit-iOS/README.md

 StarterKit-iOS
 ==============

-This project demonstrates basic integration of the ROXIMITY SDK.
+This project serves as an example of integrating the ROXIMITY SDK into a basic XCode project.
+This project uses cocoapods to manage dependancies (AFNetworking).
+To successfully build this project you will first need to install cocoapods and run the 'pod install' command.
+If you are unfamiliar with cocoapods there is a 'noPods' branch of this project that directly integrates project dependencies.

-A complete walkthrough of how this project is setup can be found in the ROXIMITY SDK documentation files [here](http://roximity.github.io/ROXDOX/roxios_s_d_k.html)
+Documentation outlining how this project is setup can be found in the ROXIMITY SDK documentation files [here](http://app.roximity.com/beacons/documentation)

-###IMPORTANT###
-***In order for this project to property work for your ROXIMITY Beacons, you'll need to create a string called ROXIMITYApplicationId in the plist and enter your Application Id.
-[Documentation for this process can be found here](http://roximity.github.io/ROXDOX/roxios_s_d_k.html#appToken)***

 For questions or problems please contact support@roximity.com